Week 15: Political Writers at Rome

 Part of my point in making the selection I have made is to highlight the question of who or what kind of person a hero is — we have been discussing this in the past, and comparisons will become clearer as we go along.
 I would also like to shed some light for the first time on issues of style.
 I had thought originally to include at least one of Cicero’s speeches, since that is what he is most noted for; yet he was such a widely learned writer that there are few forms of writing he left untouched.
 He wrote rhetorical theory and philosophy in addition to his speeches.
 All of these are worth reading, and someone who would welcome a little extra reading might want to check out the Pro Milone (Defense of Milo), which will help tie together a number of the strands in these letters, and also some of the subsequent readings of other authors.
 But here I am merely having you read two letters, and they are of a very different sort.

 As you read these, read them slowly and carefully.
 The passages are not, in terms of what you have had to read in the past, particularly long, but their style is really open to view somewhat.
-Consider in particular:

 Contents of this page © Copyright 2001, 2003, 2006, 2010 by Bruce A. McMenomy.

-Permission to download or print this page is hereby given to members of Scholars Online for purposes of personal study only.
+Permission to print or reproduce this page is hereby given to members of Scholars Online for purposes of personal study only.
 All other use constitutes a violation of copyright.